piotrmurach/tty-config/README.md

 option_parser.parse!
 ```

-Then, you craete a configuration instance:
+Then, you create a configuration instance:

 ```ruby
 config = TTY::Config.new